-Twitter: @clay\stambaugh

-Clayton Stambaugh serves as an Aviation Facilities Specialist for the Illinois Department of Transportation (IDOT).
+Clayton Stambaugh Illinois Department of Transportation Aviation-Ports-Waterways Facilities Specialist, Planning and Programming Springfield, IL Email: claytonstambaugh@gmail.com Twitter: @clay\stambaugh Clayton Stambaugh serves as an Aviation Facilities Specialist for the Illinois Department of Transportation (IDOT).
 In addition, he provides support to Department efforts relating to ports and waterways.
 He previously served as airport Manager at Pekin Municipal Airport and sat on the executive committee with the Illinois Public Airports Association (IPAA) as First Vice Chairman.
-Stambaugh participates on multiple projects with the Airport Cooperative Research Program (ACRP) - Transportation Research Board (TRB) of the National Academy of Sciences (NAS).
-Stambaugh is a standing member and committee communications coordinator for the TRB Committee on Intergovernmental Relations in Aviation.
-Stambaugh also leads marketing and communication efforts for the upcoming 10th National Aviation System Planning Symposium.

-Stambaugh is a graduate of Southern Illinois University Carbondale (SIUC), where he obtained a Master of Public Administration degree focusing on Aviation Administration.
+Clayton participates on multiple projects with the ACRP - Transportation Research Board (TRB) of the National Academy of Sciences, Engineering, and Medicine (NASEM).
+He is a standing member and committee communications coordinator for the TRB Committee on Intergovernmental Relations in Aviation.
+He also leads marketing and communication efforts for the upcoming 10th National Aviation System Planning Symposium.
+Clayton is a graduate of Southern Illinois University Carbondale (SIUC), where he obtained a Master of Public Administration degree focusing on aviation administration.
 He served as a graduate assistant working with various partners in the National Airport Safety Data Program of the Federal Aviation Administration (FAA).
 His primary graduate research focused on using digital technologies, such as social media, to improve airport communication, public relations, and marketing.
-Stambaugh holds a Bachelor of Science degree in Aviation Management and an Associate of Applied Science degree in Aviation Flight from SIU.
+He holds a B.S. degree in aviation management and an Associate of Applied Science degree in aviation flight from SIU.
 In addition, he holds a Commercial Pilot Certificate for Airplane Single and Multi-Engine Land with an Instrument Airplane rating, as well as a Remote Pilot Certificate.
-Stambaugh will be teaching Aviation Security Regulations and Management during the Spring 2018 semester at SIUC.
+Clayton will be teaching Aviation Security Regulations and Management during the Spring 2018 semester at SIUC.
+TRANSPORTATION RESEARCH BOARD

-Jeff Stempihar

-Arizona State University

-Assistant Research Professor

-Tempe, AZ

-Email: jstempih@asu.edu

-Jeff Stempihar is currently an Assistant Research Professor at Arizona State University with a research emphasis on sustainable pavement materials, performance characterization of asphalt concrete, and data collection for transportation systems research.
+Jeff Stempihar Arizona State University Assistant Research Professor Tempe, AZ Email: jstempih@asu.edu Jeff Stempihar is currently an Assistant Research Professor at Arizona State University with a research emphasis on sustainable pavement materials, performance characterization of asphalt concrete, and data collection for transportation systems research.
 He is also a professional civil engineer and has spent several years working on design and construction of airfields and airport facilities.
 In addition, Jeff teaches civil engineering courses related to airfield design and pavement materials.
 He serves on technical committees, is active in mentoring students and involved in his local community.
 In his spare time, he enjoys spending time outdoors with his family.

-Daniel SuhUniversity of Pennsylvania

-Ph.D.
-Candidate Philadelphia, PA

-Email: dansuh@design.upenn.edu

-Daniel Suh is a PhD student in the Department of City and Regional Planning at the University of Pennsylvania studying under Dr. Megan Ryerson.
+Daniel Suh University of Pennsylvania Ph.D.
+Candidate Philadelphia, PA Email: dansuh@design.upenn.edu Daniel Suh is a Ph.D.
+Candidate in the Department of City and Regional Planning at the University of Pennsylvania studying under Dr. Megan Ryerson.
 His dissertation work focuses on systematic evaluation of aviation demand forecast accuracy and airport expansions.
 Previous works include modeling of a large neighborhood heuristic for an optimal ad-hoc hubbing strategy in an airport outage and conducting sensitivity analysis for an air and rail diversion model.
-Daniel received a Master's degree in City and Regional Planning at the University of Pennsylvania while working at AECOM as an aviation intern and Delaware Valley Regional Planning Commission (DVRPC) as a Long-Range Planning intern.
+Daniel received a Master's degree in city and regional planning at the University of Pennsylvania while working at AECOM as an aviation intern and Delaware Valley Regional Planning Commission (DVRPC) as a Long-Range Planning intern.
 He holds a Bachelor degree in economics from Brandeis University and is on course to receive a dual Master's degree in statistics from Wharton.
+TRANSPORTATION RESEARCH BOARD